-Context: GRB050509b infringed the traditional dichotomy between short and long GRBs since it is the first case where a X-ray afterglow has been observed associated to a short GRB.
-Within the fireshell model we propose an alternative GRB classification based on the fireshell baryon load parameter B and on the CircumBurst Medium (CBM) density (n{CBM}).
-In particular the traditionally called short GRBs can be either "genuine" short GRBs (with $B < 10^{-5}$) or "disguised" short GRBs (with $B > 10^{-3}$ and also with $n{CBM} \ll 1$).
-Aims: We want to check whether GRB050509b can be classified as a "genuine" short or a "disguised" short GRB, in the fireshell model.
-Methods: Within the fireshell model we perform two different attempts.
-In the first one we suppose that the GRB050509b is a "genuine" short burst, namely one with more energy in the P-GRB than in the Extended Afterglow.
-In the second attempt we suppose the opposite.
-Results: If GRB050509b is a genuine short burst there should be a very hard emission in the first moments but this possibility is ruled out by the observations.
-On the other hand, as a long burst, we can identify Swift-BAT data with the P-GRB, and the data detected by Swift-XRT with the extended afterglow: in this case the analysis is compatible with the observations.
-Conclusions: The observational data is consistent with a "disguised" short GRB: which means a long burst with a weak extended afterglow because it is "deflated" by the low density of the CBM.
-We expect that all short GRBs with measured redshift are in fact "disguised" short bursts in view of a selection effect implying that if there is enough energy in the afterglow to measure the redshift, then the proper GRB must be less energetic than the afterglow.
+Context: GRB 050509b, detected by the Swift satellite, is the first case where an X-ray afterglow has been observed associated with a short gamma-ray burst (GRB).
+Within the fireshell model, the canonical GRB light curve presents two different components: the proper-GRB (P-GRB) and the extended afterglow.
+Their relative intensity is a function of the fireshell baryon loading parameter B and of the CircumBurst Medium (CBM) density (n{CBM}) .
+In particular, the traditionally called short GRBs can be either "genuine" short GRBs (with $B \lesssim 10^{-5}$, where the P-GRB is energetically predominant) or "disguised" short GRBs (with $B \gtrsim 3.0 \times 10^{-4}$ and $n{CBM} \ll 1$, where the extended afterglow is energetically predominant).
+Aims: We verify whether GRB 050509b can be classified as a "genuine" short or a "disguised" short GRB, in the fireshell model.
+Methods: We investigate two alternative scenarios.
+In the first, we start from the assumption that this GRB is a "genuine" short burst.
+In the second attempt, we assume that this GRB is a "disguised" burst.
+Results: If GRB 050509b were a genuine short GRB, there should initially be very hard emission which is ruled out by the observations.
+The analysis that assumes that this is a disguised short GRB is compatible with the observations.
+The theoretical model predicts a value of the extended afterglow energy peak that is consistent with the Amati relation.
+Conclusions: GRB 050509b cannot be classified as a "genuine" short GRB.
+The observational data are consistent with a "disguised" short GRB classification, i.e., a long burst with a weak extended afterglow "deflated" by the low density of the CBM.
+We expect that all short GRBs with measured redshifts are disguised short GRBs because of a selection effect: if there is enough energy in the afterglow to measure the redshift, then the proper GRB must be less energetic than the afterglow.
+The Amati relation is found to be fulfilled only by the extended afterglow excluding the P-GRB.